 (Click pictures to enlarge)

-The problem with this watch was pretty easy to figure out as it would wind a little and then you would hear a ‘buzzzzzzz’ from inside and the watch would stop… all the hallmarks of a broken mainspring.
-In hand wound watches the spring is hooked onto the inside of the barrel wall and if too much force is applied to the crown when fully wound, the spring can break.
+The problem with this watch was pretty easy to figure out, as it would wind a little and then you would hear a ‘buzzzzzzz’ from inside and the watch would stop; all the hallmarks of a broken mainspring.
+In manually wound watches the spring is hooked onto the inside of the barrel wall and if too much force is applied to the crown when fully wound, the spring can break.

-One other area letting this watch down was the hands which had been badly treated in the past and were so bent out of shape that they had been rubbing together.
-At some time in the past I bought a batch of vintage Tissot hands which as luck would have it were exactly the right size and length.
-Though they were a different shape, they suited the watch nicely.
+One other area letting this watch down was the hands, which had been badly treated in the past and were so bent out of shape that they had been rubbing together.
+At some time in the past I bought a batch of vintage Tissot hands which as luck would have it, were exactly the right size and length.
+Though they were a different style, they suited the watch nicely.

 Rich.